Housing and Residential Services

 Research shows a person with stable housing is more likely to be engaged in their treatment and recovery process and less likely to use costly hospital and crisis response services.

+Some of the contracted behavioral health providers of the King County Integrated Care Network (KCICN) own or manage affordable and subsidized housing for adults with mental illness.
+These transitional and permanent housing units are located throughout King County.
 Most of the housing units have a rental subsidy.
 Tenants pay approximately 30 percent of their income for rent and utilities.
 The level of care within housing services ranges from independent living to housing environments where staff are on-site and available 24 hours a day to provide support.
 Many of the providers use a supportive housing model that includes on-site independent living skills training and case management services.

-Unfortunately, there is not enough subsidized housing for everyone in need.
+To apply for housing: Unfortunately, there is not enough subsidized housing for everyone in need.
 Initially, you likely will be placed on a waitlist.
-Due to these waiting periods, BHRD advises applying for housing with multiple affordable housing providers in King County.
+Therefore, BHRD advises applying for housing with multiple affordable housing providers in King County.

 Mental Health Residential Treatment

-KCICN providers also offer specialized housing services known as Mental Health Residential Treatment.
+KCICN providers also offer Medicaid funded specialized treatment services known as Mental Health Residential Treatment.
 These services are targeted to adults experiencing severe and persistent mental illness who need a higher level of support to remain stable in the community.
 Services are focused on an individual’s strengths and promote recovery, resiliency, and movement towards the least restrictive community treatment option.
 Services can include staff that are on-site 24 hours a day, 7 days a week, room and board, housing stabilization services, and medication monitoring.

 To apply for Mental Health Residential Treatment: